Kaellas/Exam-Template/README.md

 This template is meant to be used as a hub of building blocks

-When the exam is underway, read the problem, make a plan of the relevant actions your code will need to perform, then go to the respective sections (.R files) and copy the relevant code - do this a few times, and you will have created a code that should be up and running
+When the exam is underway, read the problem, make a plan of the relevant actions your code will need to perform, then go to the respective sections (.R files) and copy the relevant code - do this a few times,😄 and you will have created a code that should be up and running

 The dataset used during the exam will be US-pumpkins and the code will refer to simply it as "pumpkin":